danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Here are a few examples of the type of writing our team has been doing to reduce the need for all of us to be online at the same time.
 We try as much as possible to choose writing tools that support markdown, which is more developer friendly than WYSIWG editors, but that's just our team preference.

 <aside class="markdown-aside">
-The topic of documentation - how to write it, what should get documented, how to maintain it etc. is enough for a whole blog post on its own.
+The topic of documentation, such as how to write it, what should get documented, how to maintain it etc. is enough for a whole blog post on its own.
 See this excellent <a class="markdown-link" href="https://chelseatroy.com/2021/09/14/the-art-of-documentation/">post</a> for thorough coverage of this topic.
 </aside>

 ### Pull Requests

-When a pull request is submitted for review, the developer writes a detailed description including what the new code does, what areas of the project were modified, and most importantly, step by step instructions for the reviewer how they can exercise the code.
+When a pull request is submitted for review, the developer writes a detailed description including what the new code does, what areas of the project were modified, and most importantly, step by step instructions for the reviewer to exercise the code.
 Our review process includes not just providing feedback on the code, but also having the reviewer check out the branch and try out the new feature or bug fix on their laptops.

 This level of detail in the PR description eliminates the need for real-time discussion about what the PR does.
 Having the reviewer try it out means at least one other person besides the original developer gains an understanding of this feature beyond what merely scanning the code can provide.

 ### Project Docs

 The main project `README.md` file contains project setup instructions which we strive to maintain whenever there's a change, such as some new configuration or external dependency required.
 The idea being that a new developer should be able to spin up a working dev environment without getting stuck and needing real time help from someone else on the team.
-If something is discovered that's missing from the setup instructions, then that's a great first PR for the new developer to submit to update the readme.
+If something is discovered that's missing from the setup instructions, that's a great first PR for the new developer to submit to update the readme.

-When a new feature is added such as a third party integration, we add or update the project documentation as part of the PR as needed.
+When a new feature is added such as a third party integration, we add or update the project documentation as part of the PR.
 This takes the form of markdown files in a `/docs` directory of the project, and a link to this doc from the `Further Reading` section of the main project `README.md` file.
 The benefit of maintaining these docs is it spreads the knowledge of each feature so if someone has a question, they can find the answer in the docs rather than requiring the original developer to be online to answer.
 Keeping the docs with the project source means they're more likely to turn up in a search when someone is making a change, and therefore get maintained along with the code as it evolves.

 <aside class="markdown-aside ">
 Even for a non async team, maintaining docs along with the code is helpful because the original developer may be on vacation or have left the company, and this knowledge could otherwise be forever lost.